To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 With that said, it’s not easy to find the best cell phone insurance.
 Your plan options are extremely varied and confusing — and it’s kind of a crap shoot to decide what kind of coverage you’ll need.
 Your three main options for the best phone insurance are to go with a manufacturer’s plan, your cell carrier or a third-party insurance plan.

-- Isn’t My Phone Already Covered?
+- Isn’t My Cell Phone Already Covered?

 - Manufacturer Insurance Plans

-- Carrier Insurance Plans
+- Cell Phone Insurance Providers Plans

 - Third-Party Insurance Plans

 - Need To Save Big Bucks On Your Cell Service?

 First, let’s address a few common questions and misconceptions about how your smartphone may already be covered.

 1) Why Do I Need Smartphone Insurance If It’s Under Warranty?

 Most mobile phones come with a limited warranty — but this warranty typically only covers hardware malfunctions and not accidental damage (or the loss or theft of your phone).

 2) Are Cell Phones Covered By Homeowners Insurance?

 Your homeowners or renters insurance usually doesn’t cover your smartphone from accidental damage or loss.
 Typically, your policy only covers damages resulting from a home fire (or other disaster) or home theft.

 Even if you had coverage for a smartphone loss under your homeowners policy, you’d still be responsible for your policy’s deductible, which can range from $500 to $2,500.

 3) Does My Credit Card Provide Cell Phone Insurance?